freqtrade/freqtrade/docs/hyperopt.md

     Assuming the optional methods are not in your hyperopt file, please use `--strategy AweSomeStrategy` which contains these methods so hyperopt can use these methods instead.

 !!!
 Note
-    You will always have to provide a strategy to Hyperopt even if it contains all methods.
+    You always have to provide a strategy to Hyperopt, even if your custom Hyperopt class contains all methods.

 Rarely you may also need to override: